-10. Be angry but sin not—Anger is not a sin, but we have to be careful not to let it control us, as it can easily lead to sin.
+10. Be angry but sin not—Anger itself isn’t necessarily a sin, but we have to be careful not to let it control us, as it can easily lead to sin.
 It rose up in Cain and he murdered his brother Abel (Gen. 4:5–8) .
 In Ephesians 4:26–27 , we see anger is equated with being demonized.
 Note the suddenness of anger.
-If we do not learn to process anger properly so our emotions are under control of the Holy Spirit, we will erupt and fail when the test comes.
+If we don’t learn to process anger properly so our emotions are under control of the Holy Spirit, we will erupt and fail when the test comes.
 “Be angry and sin not” (Eph.
 4:26).
 Get over your anger before nightfall.
-God will give you opportunity.
+God will give you the opportunity.
 So when you have time, deal with it.
 For example, if you are between jobs, then pour the word of God into you and build yourself up.

 11. Month of the constellation of Capricorn, the goat—Hind’s feet on high places.
 See 2 Samuel 22:34 , Psalm 18:33 , and Habakkuk 3:19 .
 God is enabling us to go to higher places in Him.
 Declare that you are moving up.

 12. Time to leap like a goat (deer).
 Maturing doesn’t always have to be a long, slow process.
 The idea here is we can “leap” quickly to a state of maturity.
 “The lame shall leap like a deer” (Isa.
 35:6).
 “He makes my feet like the feet of deer, and sets me on my high places” (Ps.
 18:33).